 When the divorce process has pitted you and your spouse against each other, training you to view each other as enemies, any form of future alliance can seem impossible.
 But if you have children, your ex-spouse is still your co-parent.

-"It's difficult for separated partners to remain productive co-parents when the legal process is making them enemies," said Lillian Messinger, a Toronto-based marriage counselor who specializes in post-divorce relationships.
+"It's difficult for separated partners to remain productive co-parents when the legal process is making them enemies," said Lillian Messinger, a Toronto-based marriage counselor who specialized in post-divorce relationships.
 It takes a lot of maturity to make amends with the person who has torn apart your life, or who has been a monster in court.
 But just as it takes two to determine the marriage dynamic, it takes two to make a good — or bad — divorce.
-Quick emphasizes that "every couple has their own relationship dance.
+Quick emphasized that "every couple has their own relationship dance.
 All you have to do is change your part in the dance."
 If you change your behavior, your relationship will change, too.

 Both Sara and Mark report that their relationship is better post-divorce than it ever was when they were married.
 "We are much better as friends than as a couple," said Mark.
 "Some of the things that really bug you in a spouse just don't matter in a friend.
 For Peter's sake, we were committed to working on our co-parenting relationship, and the happy side-effect is that we really like each other these days — which wasn't the case during our marriage."